Sapphic, Lesbian and WLW Erasure in Polyamory, Kink, and Other Alternative Sexuality Communities

 To be fair, this does seem to be slowly getting better.
 But there’s some way still to go.

 “But You Still Like Men, Right?”
+Minimising of Lesbian and Sapphic Relationships in Heteronormative Polyamory Communities

 When I mention my girlfriend to people who know I’m non-monogamous (or can reasonably make that assumption, such as at a lifestyle party or social), one of the first I’ve been asked on numerous occasions is whether or not I also date or fuck men.

 My friend Violet calls this the “are you heteronormative enough for my comfort zone?” question.
-Which… no. No I am not. #toogayforyourcomfortzone.
+Which… no. No I am not.

 My usual response to this, until now, has been to say yes but emphasise that it’s fairly rare for me to fancy a man enough to want to do anything about it.
 In the future, though, I think I might change my response.
-“Why do you ask?” or “well I’m not sleeping with you if that’s what you’re really asking” are currently strong contenders.
+“Why do you ask?” or “well I’m not sleeping with you if that’s what you’re really asking” are strong contenders.

 I want people who ask me this question to ask themselves why it’s the first place their mind goes on learning that I’m sapphic.
 After all, if a woman mentions a boyfriend or husband, almost no-one is going to ask her “but you still date women too, right?”
 Ultimately, what they’re asking is whether I am still sexually available to men – a thing that patriarchy both demands of women and villifies us for.